tshepang/blog-movies/content/movies/Avatar (2009).rst

   beauty.

 - The helicopter driver lady should have been excluded.
-She is just not an intersting actor, and cheapens the movie further.
+She is just not an interesting actor, and cheapens the movie further.

 --------------